 A Gin from Berlin

 When I first heard about Elixier, I was instantly intrigued.
-Although there are thousands of Gins already on the market, a Gin based on woodruff certainly is something special.
-And because so many people don't even know this herb exists, I will provide in a little more detail what it is.
-And despite it is unlike anything else and therefore hard to compare, I will attempt to describe the taste.
+A Gin based on woodruff certainly is something special.
+And because so many people don't even know this herb exists, I will give a little more detail on what it is.

 Elixier Gin and Tonic